 Does homeopathic treatment always work for every ailment?
 No — but neither does conventional treatment.
-As with conventional treatment, sometimes a few remedies need to be tried to find one that works for a particular animal, and occasionally none of them works.
+Sometimes a few remedies need to be tried to find one that works for a particular animal, and occasionally none of them works.
 With both conventional and homeopathic treatments available, your pet has a greater chance of regaining health.

 The safety of homeopathy

-It’s often assumed that homeopathy is harmless, but homeopathic practitioners warn that it is not.
+It’s often assumed that homeopathy for pets is harmless, but homeopathic practitioners warn that it is not.
 The wrong remedy may cause the problem instead of promoting healing, they say.
-Special care must be taken with older and weaker animals, and all animals on homeopathic treatment should be monitored.
+Special care must be taken with older and weaker animals, and all animals on homeopathic treatment should be monitored by a licensed veterinarian.

 Conditions that homeopathy can treat